telerik/winforms-docs/scheduler/views/grouping-by-resources.md

 ## Modifying the size of the resources

-RadScheduler allows you to specify different size for the different resources.
+__RadScheduler__ allows you to specify different size for the different resources.
 To manipulate the size of the resources, you can use the SetResourceSize and GetResourceSize methods.
 The values passed to the SetResourceSize method are proportional and the actual size of the resources is calculated based on them.
-By default all resources have a value of 1 and therefore if you set a value of 2 to any resource, it will stay twice as bigger compared to the others.#_[C#]_
+By default all resources have a value of 1 and therefore if you set a value of 2 to any resource, it will stay twice as bigger compared to the others.

+#### Define Resource Size

 {{source=..\SamplesCS\Scheduler\Views\GroupingByResources.cs region=resourceResizing}}
 {{source=..\SamplesVB\Scheduler\Views\GroupingByResources.vb region=resourceResizing}}